ptrkrysik/multi-rtl/README.md

 How it works
 ==================
-For details how `Multi-rtl` works and what is its original contribution to previous efforts to make multi-channel receiver, read the author's [github page](ptrkrysik.github.io).
+For details how `Multi-RTL` works and what is its original contribution to previous efforts to make multi-channel receiver, read the author's [github page](ptrkrysik.github.io).

 TODO
 ====